· David Cruz · ABA Best Practices · 9 min read

 Behavior: Student cries, screams, and throws materials when presented with demands.

-• What dimension matters?
-Length is more clinically relevant than count
+• Q3: What dimension matters? → How long (length is more clinically relevant than count)

 Answer: Duration.
 Track how long each tantrum lasts.
 This measures whether interventions reduce tantrum duration, even if frequency stays the same initially.